GDPR - General Data Protection Regulation

 The principles lie at the heart of the GDPR.
-They are set out right at the start of the legislation, and inform everything that follows.
-They don’t give hard and fast rules, but rather embody the spirit of the general data protection regime – and as such there are very limited exceptions.
+They are set out right at the start of the legislation and inform everything that follows.
+They don’t give hard and fast rules, but rather embody the spirit of the general data protection regime – and as such, there are minimal exceptions.

 GDPR and Hardcat’s Commitment

 Hardcat’s success is built upon trust.
 Trust in our superior solutions, and trust that we will apply a high level of data protection and security in relation to the personal data of our employees, customers and partners.

 The company adopts strict security principles for hosted data, and our ISO 9001:2015 JAZ-ANZ certified quality management system makes provision for privacy and information management.